Frequently Asked Questions

 Benefits include:

-• Competitive salary
+Competitive salary

-• Paid Sick and Personal Time Off
+Personal Time Off (PTO)

-• Paid Holidays
+Paid Holidays

-• Staff Appreciation Day
+Staff Appreciation Day

-• Tuition Reimbursement
+Tuition Reimbursement

-• 401K
+401K

 What are the qualifications?

-• High school diploma or G.E.D. required;
+High school diploma or G.E.D. required;

-• Experience in a child care setting desired.
+Experience in a childcare setting desired.

-• Must have a valid PA driver’s license.
+Must have a valid state driver’s license.

 (If you have the clearances above, they must be within 1 year, beyond a year, they will need to be re-done.)